 Big Bird’s Adventure is intended as a gentle introduction to the Planetarium setting for our very youngest visitors.
 Join Big Bird and some new Sesame Street friends, on a fun-filled, musical journey to the Moon and back.
 Along the way you can sing along, while learning about the Sun and stars.

 (September-December / Ages 3-6)

 Public presentations of Incoming!, Oasis in Space and Astronaut include a short guided tour of the bright stars and constellations in our current evening sky!
 This mini-show is updated regularly to reflect changes in our night sky that occur with each season.
 (Included with admission)

 Musical laser light shows in the Cummins Planetarium feature a variety of artists and musical styles interpreted through the visual wizardry of 3D laser graphics, animation and lighting effects.
 Please note that laser shows and laser show audiences may be loud, and are not recommended for visitors under 6 years of age.

-The King of Pop is gone, but not forgotten.
-Celebrate the music of Michael Jackson interpreted through the magic of colorful laser graphics and animation.
-Songs include Bad, Beat It, Thriller, The Way You Make Me Feel, Don’t Stop, and more!
+He may be gone, but his music lives on.
+Revel in the music of the King of Pop, interpreted through the magic of colorful laser graphics and animation.
+Tracks include Bad, The Way You Make Me Feel, Don’t Stop, Man in the Mirror and more!

 What are lasers and how do they work?
 Find out from the Planetarium’s expert.
 A highly excitable electron presents a brief but informative demonstration right before your featured laser show.